How To Use Z-Wave With Apple HomeKit

 By far the easiest and simplest option is to get the dedicated HomeKit Z-Wave controller from Thinka.
 It’s pricey, but it does exactly what we want in this case.
 No fuss, no complications.
 Your Z-Wave devices will simply be added to HomeKit and you can control and configure them like any other accessory.

 If you don’t mind getting a bit more involved and want to cut the hardware cost in half, you can opt for the Hubitat Elevation.
-They’re going for official Apple certification, but they’re not there yet, so it’s a ‘Beta’ feature, and you’ll get some other nice features and capabilities for the touble.
+They’re going for official Apple certification, but they’re not there yet, so it’s a ‘Beta’ feature, and you’ll get some other nice features and capabilities for the trouble.

 Finally, if you consider yourself a tech-savvy power user and want to open up the most options for your HomeKit set up, you can opt for the Home Assistant open-source solution.
-You can install this on pretty much anything, so if you have suitable hardware on-hand you’re up-front cost will be limited to the Z-Wave dongle, and you’ll unlock the ability to craft pretty much any automation you need.
+You can install this on pretty much anything, so if you have suitable hardware on-hand your up-front cost will be limited to the Z-Wave dongle, and you’ll unlock the ability to craft pretty much any automation you need.

 David Mead

-David Mead is an IT infrastructure professional with over 20 years of experience across a wide range of hardware and software solutions.
-David holds numerous IT certifications and has dedicated himself to helping others with technology throughout his career.
+David Mead is an IT infrastructure professional with over 20 years of experience across a wide range of hardware and software systems, designing and support technology solutions to help people solve real problems.
+When not tinkering with technology, David also enjoys science fiction, gaming, and playing drums.

 Previous